Montecatini Terme 2016

 I ordered a mixed seafood grill and my sister ordered a spaghetti carbonara.
 We oohed and aaahed over the presentation of the carbonara and Edison said, “hers is better’ and it was; a beautiful plate of langostini, prawns, a fish filet and the obligatory squid.
 (I have to admit I’m not wildly fond of squid and was trying to hide it when Edison told me I wasn’t finished.)

-I had gnocchi in tomato sauce and Sue had her usual carbonara.
+We returned to il Gatto Bianco on our second trip and it was as quiet as it had been busy our first visit.
+(Plus we had to wait outside for about a half hour because Tripadvisor said it opened at 7:00 pm.
+Nope.
+7:30 pm) I had gnocchi in tomato sauce and my sister had her usual carbonara.
 We shared crostini and a nice bottle of white wine.
-Our waiter was nice but definitely not Edison.
+Our waiter was pleasant but definitely not Edison.
 By the time we left there were only 7 other tables of people sitting outside and none inside.

 Il Vicolo